 10. Whimsical Gallery Wall

 Compared to typical rustic designs, cottagecore sets itself apart by incorporating whimsicality.
 It’s not just a matter of using antique furniture and farmhouse accents.
 Cottagecore decor plays around with colors, patterns, and textures with the aim of creating a fairytale book scene.
 The romanticized visual appeal of the style is beautifully reflected in this gallery wall that features plenty of florals and other rich natural elements.
-The variety of frames and colors matches the whimsical decor pieces on the fireplace.
+There’s a variety of frames and colors to draw attention to the vintage art pieces.

 11. Botanical Charm